With so much advice available online, learning how to talk to girls on Tinder can feel daunting.

 If you’re trying to figure out how not to be boring on Tinder, definitely put this into practice.

-When you’re learning how to talk to girls on Tinder, always try to avoid negative topics.
+When you’re learning how to talk to girls or even flirt on Tinder, always try to avoid negative topics.
 If the conversation starts heading that way, it’s time to change things quickly.
 If she’s the one that starts down a negative tangent, acknowledge it briefly and move on.

 Why?
 Because building rapport is difficult when you’re focused on things that annoy us.
 You’re far better off associating yourself with positivity and fun.
 The notion is that if you’re fun to talk to, you’re probably fun to date too.